hussienibrahiem95/online-shop/README.md

 # Online-Shop E-commerce Web App

-Online-Shop An e-commerce wep app which allows customers to register,login and view products and  buys products by add items to their shopping cart, and it allows Admin to Add Products and View Orders and change its status.
+Online-Shop An E-commerce web app which allows customers to register, login , view products and buy products by adding items to their shopping cart, and it allows Admin to Add Products ,View all Orders and change its status .

 Hosted on glitch and Database on Mongodb Cloud : [WebSite Link](https://stormy-frost-composer.glitch.me/)